courros/hnco/README.md

 ## Ackowledgement

-I would like to thank Maxim Buzdalov for having drawn my attention to the interest of incremental evaluation.
+Maxim Buzdalov has drawn my attention to the interest of incremental evaluation.

+Dirk Sudholt has pointed the discrepancy between theoretical and experimental optimization times of (1+1) EA on OneMax, which has led to the addition of the option `--allow-stay` to allow to stay on the same bit vector when no mutation occurs.

 ## References